Bear escape causes delays at Dubai airport

 “The company apologizes to the passengers of the flight from Baghdad International Airport to Dubai Airport for reasons beyond the control of the company,” the airline said in a statement on its website on Saturday, adding that “the plane crew co-ordinated with UAE’s authority who sent a specialized team to sedate the animal and take it off the plane.”

-The airline insisted it had followed the correct procedures and standards for transporting the bear as established by the International Air Transport Association (IATA) and confirmed that the plane and the cargo hold were checked for damage before returning to Baghdad.
+The airline insisted it had followed the correct procedures and standards for transporting the bear established by the International Air Transport Association (IATA) and confirmed that the plane and the cargo hold were checked for damage before returning to Baghdad.

-While keeping apex predators like bears as pets has become a trend among wealthy Iraqis as it is among the elite of Dubai and Riyadh, animal rights activists have called for the practice of keeping bears specifically to be banned.
+While keeping apex predators like bears as pets has become a trend among wealthy Iraqis as it is among the elite of Dubai and Riyadh, animal rights activists have called for the practice of keeping bears to be banned.